jrmtoubRHL/jrmtoubRHL.github.io/FAQ.md

 As you can see, the files of the pack are relatively smalls, but they are compressed,
 ***When you import them, it is possible your app will freeze for a moment, even for 5minutes, Please Be Patient! :)***
 If it still lagging a bit just after the import, restart anki software and it will be ok.
+*Some phone display the cards in a weird way, if you see only two color deck, there is an easy solution, let me know.*

 - For Windows/MAC/LINUX: